Engin-Boot/capture-behavior-of-a-visit-counter-venkatesh-cs/needs-director.md

   Given that the hospital has consulting specialists, and there is enough additional space in parking lot to reserve parking space When a patient gets admitted
-  Then track type of specialist needed
+  Then track type of specialist needed and reserve parking space.